dwtechnologies/axis-aws-rekognition/README.md

 ## Contributing

-Any contributions you make are **greatly appreciated** but please have in mind to make what you create modular to not break current use case
+Any contributions you make are **greatly appreciated** but please have in mind to make what you create must be modular to not break current use case

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)